 We can also try to improve the patients ergonomic situation when her or his symptoms occur.
 Maybe adding an extra pillow while reading a book in the bed, changing the adjustments of the chair in the car or optimize the setting of the computer at the workplace.
 I am sure you already have some of your patients in mind to change a little thing in their daily life 😉

-There is a lack of studies about the T4 syndrome but the excisting articles support the idea of the possible pathoanatomical mechanisms and the treatment options.
+There is a lack of studies about the T4 syndrome but the existing articles support the idea of the possible pathoanatomical mechanisms and the treatment options.
 It is thought that the T4 syndrome is a complex autonomic sympathetic dysregulation with its origin in the upper thoracic spine.
-Patients can have different symptoms in their hands, headache and thoraic and neck pain.
-Actually the T4 syndrom can be diagnosed by a complete clinical examination with excluding other health issues.
+Patients can have different symptoms in their hands, headache and also thoracic and/or neck pain.
+Actually the T4 syndrom can be diagnosed with a complete clinical examination by excluding other health issues.
 The therapy can consist of passive and active treament modalities and an overall management including patient education.

 Thank you for reading and let us know if you had clinical success with this tips.